edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

         [Learn more.](#enforcement)

 14. Optional.
-[Audit production traffic](#threat-detection) using a new managed rule.
+[Audit production traffic](#threat-detection) using a different managed rule.
     1. From the **Rules** section, click **Managed Rule**.
     2. From the **Audit Managed Rule** option, select the desired managed rule.